-FORT SAM HOUSTON, Texas, October 31, 2011 -- U.S. Army South, as the Army's Executive Agent, will conduct bilateral staff talks with the Chilean army Oct.
-31 -- Nov.
+FORT SAM HOUSTON, Texas, Oct.
+31, 2011 -- U.S. Army South, as the Army's executive agent, are conducting bilateral staff talks with the Chilean army from Oct.
+31 to Nov.
 2 to strengthen professional partnerships and increase interaction between armies.

-The staff talks have been instrumental in enhancing the interoperability and cooperation between the two armies, which contributes to increased security and stability in the region.
+The staff talks have been instrumental in enhancing the interoperability and cooperation between the two armies, officials said, adding this contributes to increased security and stability in the region.

 During the staff talks leaders from both armies discuss mutual concerns and issues.
 The staff talks end with the signing of a bilateral engagement plan for the upcoming year to conduct various activities with each other's army.